Syllo/nvtop/README.markdown

 This repository provides the packed nvtop along with its dependency (`ncurses 6.3`) and the installation script for non-privileged users.

+Moreover, I added the user utility so that the user could specify the users to monitor.
+For detail, please refer to the following content.

 Note that this repo doesn't provide the *NVML* and the CUDA driver as both require root access.